rileywoolf/startup/README.md

 https://riley260.click/

-### Caddy/HTTPS
-Made my web server communication secure through Caddy.
+# Class Notes
 ### Github Assignment
 I am modifying this for the first assignment!
 GitHub assignment: I learned how to resolve merge conflicts!

+### Caddy/HTTPS
+Made my web server communication secure through Caddy.

 ### Simon HTML Assignment
 - One of the main things that this assignment taught me was how to add hyperlinks to other pages on the website so that you can click on the link to see a different page.